spencerjw10/Tortilla-lang/README.md

 Tortilla has:
 * Modern syntax that is easy to read and learn
-* A 2-level error system: soft errors allow the code to keep running while hard errors stop compilation
+* A 2-level error system: soft errors allow the code to run while hard errors stop compilation
 * Class oriented, allowing for easy inheritance, and the ability to run code on instance creation
 * Statically typed with a first-class generics system